 Reflecting the Community’s Voice

-The design concepts being presented are the direct result of input gathered during the initial engagement phase in late 2025.
-During that period, residents shared their needs regarding park amenities, accessibility, and environmental restoration following catastrophic flooding from Tropical Storm Helene in 2024.
-See the full engagement summary from 2025 engagement here
+The design concepts were the direct result of input gathered during at events and through surveys in late 2025 in which residents shared needs and wants for park features, accessibility, and environmental restoration following catastrophic flooding from Tropical Storm Helene in 2024.

 Background